threefoldfoundation/info_sdk/src/tokens/different_tokens/tft_stellarx.md

 - The price defined at the start is expressed in XLM but represents a value of 0.15 USD during the first month of the TLE.
 - This will allow people to buy real TFT on Stellar with their own wallets.
 - On the stellar exchange, people could buy TFT using different cryptoassets, the exchange mechanism allows to find a match with TFT, even if the trading pair is different than TFT/XLM.
 To do that, it combines trades between different pairs, up to 6 levels.
-- Stellar TFT are provided by the Threefold Foundation, who could be recognized by the mentioned issuer code.
+- Stellar TFT are provided by the ThreeFold Foundation, who could be recognized by the mentioned issuer code.

 ## Trading?